541VC/541_Manuals/README.md

 # Our Ethos

-541 Ventures envisions to be an iconic investor for Asian founders in high-tech.
+541 Ventures is here not just to become a great investor.
+At 541, our ethos and our strategy is to be an iconic investor for Asian founders in high-tech!

-We don't just want to be great investor; when we say an iconic investor, we really mean it - an iconic investor!
-And in pursuit of our vision to be an iconic investor for Asian founders in high-tech, we believe in being the first investor on your cap table and committing our resources to catalyze your growth.
+In manifesting our ethos, we believe in being the first investor on your cap table and committing our resources to catalyze your growth.

 Read [this](https://github.com/541VC/541/blob/main/high-tech.md) for more on what we mean by high-tech.